 CAPEX Purchases over $10K

-More labs are using lab supply platforms like ZAGENO to implement guided buying, consolidate invoicing and approvals, and get real-time supplier insights.
+More labs are using life sciences procurement platforms like ZAGENO to implement guided buying, consolidate invoicing and approvals, and get real-time supplier insights.
 With tools like chemical structure search, quote sourcing, and SLA visibility, procurement teams can move faster while staying in control.

 ✅ Poll Insight: In a recent ZAGENO webinar, 100% of participants said they were not delaying large orders due to market uncertainty.